wazuh/wazuh-documentation/source/cloud-service/account-billing/update-billing.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 .. meta::
-  :description: Check how to update billing and operational contacts through the Wazuh Cloud Console in this section.
+  :description: Check how to update billing and operational contacts through the Wazuh Cloud Console.
+Learn more about it in this section of the documentation.

 .. _cloud_account_billing_update_billing: